Linear Matrix Inequality Design of Exponentially Stabilizing Observer-Based State Feedback Port-Hamiltonian Controllers: Examples

-For the simulation, time $t = [0, 0.01s]$ is used with a step time $\delta t = 1 \; \mu s$.
-The initial conditions are set equal to $q(0)=\qeq$, $p(0)=\peq$, $Q(0)=0.9\Qeq$ for the non linear system, while for the observer all initial conditions are set exactly at the equilibrium point.
-Figure \ref{Fig:MEMS_B} shows the open-loop response and the closed-loop responses when applying the two different controllers on the non linear system.
-Figure \ref{Fig:MEMS_C} shows the closed-loop response for the second controller together with the observed variables.
-In both cases, the mechanical oscillations have been reduced by increasing the electrical ones.
-We observe that changing the lower bound of $Q_c$, {\it i.e.} $\Delta_1$, better performances for the mechanical part of the micro robot are obtained.
+{For the simulation, time $t = [0, 10\,ms]$ is used with a step time $\delta t = 1 \; \mu s$.
+The initial conditions are set equal to $q(0)=\qeq$, $p(0)=\peq$, $Q(0)=0.9\Qeq$ for the nonlinear system, while for the observer all initial conditions are set exactly at the equilibrium point.} {Figures \ref{Fig:Openloop_q}, \ref{Fig:Openloop_p}, and \ref{Fig:Openloop_Qc} show the temporal responses of the position, momentum and the electric charge electric of the closed-loop system using the feedthrough term only ($u = -D_cy$).
+In this case the LQE method has been used to speed-up the observed position and momentum in exchange of a bigger overshoot.}

+{Now, for both observers a state feedback matrix $K$ \jesus{is} designed using Corollary \ref{Prop:LMI} with the design parameters shown in Table \ref{Table:FeedbackDesign}.
+Figure \ref{Fig:Closedloop_q} shows the dynamical responses for the position $q(t)$ (for the sake of space only the position is shown.).
+For both observers, one can achieve similar \jesus{closed-loop} behaviors by tuning the state feedback properly.} {Finally, Figure \ref{Fig:Closedloop_DiffDelta1} shows the influence of $\Delta_1$ in the temporal response of the position.
+One can see that increasing the value of $\Delta_1$ the settling time is reduced.}

+{Theorem \ref{Theo} guarantees that the OBSF controller asymptotically stabilizes the nonlinear system \eqref{Sys:MEMS}.
+In general, the design procedure can be summarized as follows: \begin{enumerate}[label=\roman*.] \item Approximate the infinite-dimensional/non-linear model by a linear finite-dimensional model. \item Assign the observer behavior to the finite-dimensional model.
+To this end, different strategies can be used, namely LMI, LQE, or pole-placement, for instance. \item Tune the matrices $\Gamma_1$, $\Gamma_2$, $\Delta_1$, and $\Delta_2$ for the design of $K$. \item Apply the OBSF controller to the original system. \end{enumerate}}